We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 We independently score every service with our Experience Index.
 We may earn a commission if you subscribe through links on this page โ€” it never affects our scores or picks.

-YouTube Premium is the rare subscription that answers a real daily irritation โ€” ads on YouTube โ€” while quietly bundling a full music streaming service on the side.
+YouTube Premium answers a real daily irritation โ€” ads on YouTube โ€” while quietly bundling a full music streaming service on the side.
 Whether that bundle is worth the price depends almost entirely on how much time you spend on YouTube versus dedicated music apps.

 YouTube Premium is built around four things: no ads, background play, offline downloads, and YouTube Music Premium.